Systematic Review on Learning-based Spectral CT: Multi-Energy Image Reconstruction

-and $\boldcalF_{\boldtheta_1} = \mathrm{Id}$ (i.e., bin 1 to bin 1), and combined a standard Huber penalty (the $H$ function in Eq.~\eqref{eq:gen_model_syn}).
-The trained penalty $R_{\boldtheta_k^\star}$ ``connects'' the channels by a spectral image $\boldmu \{\boldmu_k\}$ such that each $\boldmu_k$ originates from a single image $\boldz$ that is smooth in the sense of $H$. \citeauthor{wang2022synergistic} reported substantial noise reduction as compared with individually reconstructed images and \ac{JTV} synergistic reconstruction.
+and combined a standard Huber penalty (the $H$ function in Eq.~\eqref{eq:gen_model_syn}) for $\boldz$.
+The trained penalty $R_{\boldtheta_k^\star}$ ``connects'' the channels by a spectral image $\{\boldmu_k\}$ such that each $\boldmu_k$ originates from a single image $\boldz$ that is smooth in the sense of $H$. \citeauthor{wang2022synergistic} reported substantial noise reduction as compared with individually reconstructed images and \ac{JTV} synergistic reconstruction.

 The training of the generative model can also be unsupervised, for example as a multichannel \ac{AE}, i.e.,